ros2/design/articles/actions.md

 There are three forms of communication in ROS: topics, services, and actions.
 Topic publishers broadcast to multiple subscribers, but communication is one-way.
 Service clients send a request to a service server and get a response, but there is no information about the progress.
-Similar to services, actions clients send a request to an action server in order to achieve some goal and will get a result.
+Similar to services, action clients send a request to an action server in order to achieve some goal and will get a result.
 Unlike services, while the action is being peformed an action server sends progress feedback to the client.

 Actions are useful when a response may take a significant length of time.